-2.1 To consult the Policy Scrutiny Committee on the development of the Community Right to Challenge policy and guidance for approval by Cabinet to implement.
+2.1 To seek Cabinet approval on the development of the Community Right to Challenge policy and guidance for implementation.

 3. CORPORATE PRIORITIES

 - 3.1 The matters discussed in this report impact directly on the following corporate priorities: - Responsive and value for money local services responding to and meeting the different needs of customers and improving the cost effectiveness of services.